Voluntary Repatriation (UNHCR-Facilitated Return) – Afghan returnees

 UNHCR Afghanistan provides each registered refugee returnee holding a valid VRF with a one-off cash grant of $375 (covering transportation, re-entry, and immediate needs upon arrival).

-In addition, due to the current economic instability in Afghanistan, refugee families who return with a VRF from 1 January 2023 will receive a one-time supplemental reintegration cash grant four (4) months after arrival in their areas of origin/intended destination.
-This grant is intended to support reintegration by extending financial support for three additional months.
-Returnee families will receive $700 (for a family of two or more people) or $350 (for single individuals).
+In addition to the One-Off Individual Reintegration Grant, repatriated families who have already returned with a VRF from 1 January 2023 will receive a one-time supplementary reintegration cash grant four (4) months after arrival in their areas of origin/intended destination.
+This grant is provided due to the current economic instability in Afghanistan and intended to support repatriated families with their reintegration.

-The supplemental cash grant is limited to $700 per family.
-If your whole family does not return at once, the first family member to arrive in Afghanistan will receive $350.
+The Supplementary Reintegration Grant is limited to $700 per family.
+If your whole family does not return together at once, the first family member to arrive Afghanistan will receive $350.
 If other family members return at a later date, they will receive the remaining half of the grant ($350).
 If two or more family members return together, they will receive 700 USD regardless of how many other family members opted not to return at that given time.
-Any subsequent returnees will not receive a supplemental cash grant as 700 USD has already been given to the same family.
+Any subsequent returnees from the same family will not receive a supplementary cash grant as 700 USD have already been given to their family members.

-The supplementary cash grant will only be paid once.
+The Supplementary Reintegration Grant will only be paid once.
 However, you may benefit from other services provided by UNHCR and our partners in Priority Areas of Return and Reintegration (PARRs)/in your communities (further details about PARRs are available from UNHCR staff in Afghanistan).

 Relevant contacts and available services in Afghanistan

-If you have any questions, concerns, or complaints about the services provided by UNHCR in Afghanistan, you can contact UNHCR Afghanistan via our helplines (Please refer to contact details below).
+If you have any questions, concerns, or complaints about the services provided by UNHCR in Afghanistan, you can contact UNHCR Afghanistan via our helplines.
+Kindly find below contact details of Encashment Centers in Afghanistan:

 Kindly find below contact details of Encashment Centers in Afghanistan: